-Knowing if your sister recently had a pre-cancerous polyp removed from her colon, or your father began getting colonoscopies at age 40 because of Crohn’s disease, could have serious implications on your health and timing for when you begin regular colon cancer screening.
+Knowing your sister recently had a pre-cancerous polyp removed from her colon, or that your father began getting colonoscopies at age 40 because of Crohn’s disease, could have serious implications on your health and timing for when you begin regular screenings for colon cancer.

-First-degree relatives – parents, siblings and children – of patients with colorectal cancer or polyps have a two- to three-fold increased risk of developing polyps and colon or rectal cancer, says Craig Reickert, M.D., who leads the colon and rectal surgery team at Henry Ford Hospital in Detroit.
+First-degree relatives – that includes parents, siblings and children – of people who have had colorectal cancer or polyps are twice or three times as likely to develop polyps and colon or rectal cancer, says Craig Reickert, M.D., a colorectal surgeon at Henry Ford Health.

-“Those with a family history of colon polyps or colon cancer, often need to start colon cancer screening before the recommended age of 50, and/or be screened more frequently than those patients at average risk,” Dr. Reickert says.
+“Those with a family history of colon polyps or colon cancer often need to start colon cancer screening before the recommended age of 45, and/or be screened more frequently than people who are at average risk,” he says.

-While hereditary risk of developing colon cancer is comparatively small, knowing your family health history could mean the difference between catching colon cancer early, when it’s highly treatable and has a high survival rate, or at a more advanced stage that requires surgery, chemotherapy and possibly radiation therapy.
+While the hereditary risk of developing colon cancer is comparatively small, knowing your family health history could be the difference between catching colon cancer early – when it is highly treatable – or at a more advanced stage that requires surgery, chemotherapy and possibly radiation therapy.

-To start the conversation at your next family gathering, Dr. Reickert recommends asking these questions:
+To start the conversation with your family, Dr. Reickert recommends asking these questions:

 - Has anyone in the family been diagnosed with colon cancer?

-- Have any family members had a pre-cancerous or cancerous colon polyps removed?
+- Have any family members had a pre-cancerous or cancerous colon polyp removed?
 If so, how many polyps were removed?

 - At what age was this family member diagnosed with a colon polyp or colon cancer?

 - Does anyone have chronic conditions like Crohn’s disease or/and ulcerative colitis, placing them at higher risk for colon cancer?